 Keep.com CEO Scott Kurnit on NBC launching live streaming ,Google testing a ‘buy’ button, and the ex-Sony employees lawsuit.

-Claman on Call: FBN’s Liz Claman with an after-hours web-exclusive on the markets, SAC Capital, Twitter, Time Warner Cable and the latest smartwatch and holiday shopping.
+Claman on Call: FBN’s Liz Claman with an after-hours web exclusive on the markets, Facebook and Qualcomm earnings and the Federal Reserve.